Nanomaterial stability analysis according to OECD 318

 Use of standardized sonication procedures to ensure reproducibility.

-Tests in simulated environments
+Tests in simulated media

 Precise determination of the concentration of nanomaterials remaining in suspension after a defined sedimentation period.